Jane Eyre at the National Theatre

 National Theatre - Lyttleton Theatre, Upper Ground, London, SE1 9PX

-Sally Cookson’s acclaimed production of Jane Eyre comes to the National Theatre.
+Sally Cookson’s acclaimed re-imagining of Charlotte Brontë’s Jane Eyre returns to the National Theatre this September.

-Almost 170 years on, Charlotte Brontë’s story of the trailblazing Jane is as inspiring as ever.
-This bold and dynamic production uncovers one woman’s fight for freedom and fulfi lment on her own terms.
+Almost 170 years on, this classic story of the trailblazing Jane is as inspiring as ever.
+Sally Cookson’s bold and dynamic production uncovers one woman’s fight for freedom and fulfilment on her own terms.

-Jane Eyre plays a strictly limited season from 26 October 2015 until 10 January 2016 at the National Theatre.
+Jane Eyre plays a strictly limited season from 26 September 2017 until 21 October at the National Theatre.

 From her beginnings as a destitute orphan, Jane Eyre’s spirited heroine faces life’s obstacles head-on, surviving poverty, injustice and the discovery of bitter betrayal before taking the ultimate decision to follow her heart.